Certified Local Government

-Nineteen Arkansas cities currently participate in the Certified Local Government program.
-They are Batesville, Benton, Blytheville, Conway, El Dorado, Eureka Springs, Fayetteville, Fort Smith, Helena-West Helena, Hot Springs, Little Rock, Morrilton, North Little Rock, Osceola, Pine Bluff, Rogers, Russellville, Texarkana, and Van Buren.
+Twenty Arkansas cities currently participate in the Certified Local Government program.
+They are Batesville, Benton, Blytheville, Conway, Dumas, El Dorado, Eureka Springs, Fayetteville, Fort Smith, Helena-West Helena, Hot Springs, Little Rock, Morrilton, North Little Rock, Osceola, Pine Bluff, Rogers, Russellville, Texarkana, and Van Buren.

 What does a Historic District Commission (HDC) do?